 Q: What does a student have access to in the tool?
 Will they be able to see everything that I can?

 A: No, the student view is limited.
 Students only have access to schedule appointments.

 Q: Are student notes subject to FERPA?

-A: Yes, student notes in SSC are part of a student’s educational record and subject to FERPA.
-For more information regarding FERPA, please click here.
+A: Yes, student notes in Navigate are part of a student’s educational record and subject to FERPA.
+Visit FERPA for more information.

 Q: How are student success markers determined?
 How is a student’s overall level of support determined?